-West Cowal Habitat Restoration Project
+West Cowal Habitat Regeneration Project

 Bounded by Loch Striven and Loch Fyne, this area of over 45,000 hectares contains a mosaic of natural habitats that includes remnant and fragmented rainforest.
 This globally important habitat is facing significant threats from conflicting land-use objectives, over-browsing by herbivores, and invasive species such as Rhododendron ponticum.